 MISTRAS Group to Participate in the Sidoti Micro-Cap Virtual Investor Conference November 9 & 10, 2022

-Management Fireside Chat to Be Webcast Live at 11:30 AM ET on November 9, 2022

-/EIN News/ -- PRINCETON JUNCTION, N.J., Nov.
-04, 2022 (GLOBE NEWSWIRE) -- MISTRAS Group, Inc. (MG: NYSE) – a leading “one source” multinational provider of technology-enabled asset protection solutions used to maximize the uptime and safety of critical energy, industrial, and public infrastructure – announced today that Dennis Bertolotti, President and Chief Executive Officer, and Edward Prajzner, Chief Financial Officer, will be hosting a live fireside chat at the Sidoti Micro-Cap Virtual Investor Conference, being held November 9 and 10, 2022.
+PRINCETON JUNCTION, N.J., Nov.
+04, 2022 (GLOBE NEWSWIRE) -- MISTRAS Group, Inc. NYSE – a leading "one source" multinational provider of technology-enabled asset protection solutions used to maximize the uptime and safety of critical energy, industrial, and public infrastructure – announced today that Dennis Bertolotti, President and Chief Executive Officer, and Edward Prajzner, Chief Financial Officer, will be hosting a live fireside chat at the Sidoti Micro-Cap Virtual Investor Conference, being held November 9 and 10, 2022.

 The fireside chat will be on Wednesday, November 9, 2022, beginning at 11:30 AM ET.
 The chat will be streamed live at https://sidoti.zoom.us/webinar/register/WN_jMnjsJ5iQ_yOSgstXVCSmw.
 Management will also be available for one-on-one meetings throughout the conference.